royojeda/chess/README.md

 ### Saving the game

-Instead of selecting a piece, the player can also enter `save` at the start of every turn, and the current game conditions will be saved to a file that can be loaded later.
+Instead of selecting a piece, the player can also enter `save` at the start of every turn to save the current game conditions to a file that can be loaded in later.

 ---